-Screenwriters return to work for first time in nearly five months while actor await new negotiations
+Screenwriters return to work for first time in nearly five months while actors await new negotiations

 Maher had delayed returning to his talk show during the ongoing strike by writers and actors, a decision that followed similar pauses by “The Drew Barrymore Show,” “The Talk” and “The Jennifer Hudson Show.”

 The new deal paves the way for TV’s late night to return to work.
-They were the first to be affected when the strike began, with NBC’s “The Tonight Show Starring Jimmy Fallon” and “Late Night with Seth Meyers,” ABC’s “Jimmy Kimmel Live,” and “The Late Show With Stephen Colbert” on CBS instantly shuttering.
+They were the first to be affected when the strike began,with NBC’s “The Tonight Show Starring Jimmy Fallon” and “Late Night with Seth Meyers,” ABC’s “Jimmy Kimmel Live,” and “The Late Show With Stephen Colbert” on CBS instantly shuttering.

 Scripted shows will take longer to return, with actors still on strike and no negotiations yet on the horizon.